Singapore maths FAQs

 Singapore consistently produces students that outperform other nations in international assessments, and always outperform Australian students.
 This article comments on some of the latest statistics.

 Where do I find information about implementing Singapore maths at my school?

+Singapore maths is increasingly being used by schools, especially specialist and individual needs programs.
 Please visit our Schools Hub for programs and other relevant information for schools wanting to implement Singapore maths.